 Political and social conditions are volatile and the security situation could deteriorate with little warning.

-African politics are often hostile and violent, and can turn into dangerous situations for travellers very quickly.
+African politics are often hostile and violent and can turn into dangerous situations for travelers very quickly.

 If peaceful rallies do turn violent, police and security forces are likely to respond with violence.